loschsoftware/dc/docs/Contributing/CodeStyle.md

 ````

 ## Namespaces
 Always use file-scoped namespaces.
-Separate namespace declarations from using directives and type declarations by an empty line.
+Separate namespace declarations from using directives and type declarations with an empty line.

 **❌ Wrong:**
 ````csharp